 There are various enhancements that can be incorporated into the present invention to increase the processing speed.
-Increasing the speed allows for a faster image therefore, allows а real-time image generation, and simulation.
+Increasing the speed allows for a faster image frame generation, and therefore, allows a real-time image simulation.
 One enhancement that may be incorporated is a pipelined processing architecture.
 Such an architecture could advantageously utilize a set of CPU's, one for each pipeline stage, thus allowing the various stages of processing to be performed simultaneously.
-The stages that are separated are the data acquisition, signal correlation, signal pre-processing, the radial CDP gather, the velocity analysis and CDP stacked trace formation (done simultaneously), the migration algorithm, and the display image projection. of these stages transforms the data into a separate format.
+The stages that are easily separated are the data acquisition, signal correlation, signal pre-processing, the radial CDP gather, the velocity analysis and CDP stacked trace formation (done simultaneously), the migration algorithm, and the display image projection.
+Each of these stages transforms the data into a separate format.
 Therefore, pipelining each of these stages is possible.

 Another way to increase speed is to create dedicated hardware units which take the place of software steps used in the processing of the data.
-Processing steps which are relatively easy to develop as hardware units include the signal correlation, the signal pre-processing, the CDP stacked trace formation, and the image projection which has already been represented as the display processor 38 in Figure 1.
+Processing steps which are relatively easy to develop as hardware units include the signal correlation, the signal pre-processing, the CDP stacked trace formation, and the image projection which has already been represented as the display processor 38 in FIG. 1.

-Another option that can be used to speed up the data is to transmit more acquisition step than simultaneously and thereby take more than one recording at a In this option, a small set of transmitters is chosen and chirp signals with different signatures are transmitted from each.
+Another option that can be used to speed up the data acquisition step is to transmit more than one signal simultaneously and thereby take more than one recording at a time.
+In this option, a small set of transmitters is chosen and chirp signals with different signatures are transmitted from each.
 When the echoes are recorded, the information from each transmitter is separated during the correlation process by examining the different chirp signatures.
 This option would require more receiver channels as well as some additional hardware for the pulse generation unit to accommodate simultaneous transmission of signals.